Walt Disney's Comics and Stories: Publication history

-Unlike the other three "core four" comics, Walt Disney's Comics and Stories retained its original numbering system when IDW launched its Disney line.
-However, when the book's title was shortened, IDW inexplicably restarted the numbering system as if it were a new series.
-The I.N.D.U.C.K.S. website, however, refers to IDW's later issues as being part of the preceding run.
+Unlike the other three "core four" comics, Walt Disney's Comics and Stories retained its original numbering system when IDW launched its Disney line; however, when the book's title was shortened, IDW restarted the numbering system as if it were a new series, instead including the legacy numbering (#744–756) in the issues' indicia.

 Publishing history

 Notable stories

 The following is a list of notable stories that had their first American printings in an issue of Walt Disney's Comics and Stories.

 Numbering

 While the issues are now referred to with sequential numbers, the format for the first ten years of the comic was to use the volume and number.
 Each volume contained 12 issues thus issue No. 13 (October 1941) was labeled "Vol. 2 No. 1" and included several stories about superstitions, especially about the number 13.
 The title started using whole numbers with issue No. 124, in January 1951.